isomerpages/nlb-biblioasia/_july-2011/From Exclusive to Inclusive Remembrance: The Civilian War Memorial.md

 #### **NOTES**

-[^1]: Blackburn, Kevin.
-(December 2000).
-The Collective Memory of the Sook Ching Massacre and the Creation of the Civilian War Memorial of Singapore. _Journal of the Malaysian Branch of the Royal Asiatic Society_, Vol. 73, No. 279, p.
-73.
+[^1]: Blackburn, K. (December 2000).
+The Collective Memory of the Sook Ching Massacre and the Creation of the Civilian War Memorial of Singapore. _Journal of the Malaysian Branch of the Royal Asiatic Society_, _73_(279), 73.

 [^2]: Blackburn, Dec 2000, p.
 88.